@tesseron/mcp (MCP gateway)

 @tesseron/mcp is the MCP gateway.
 It:

-127.0.0.1:7475that your app connects to. - Runs an MCP stdio server that the agent connects to.
+~/.tesseron/instances/(and the legacy~/.tesseron/tabs/for one minor) for per-app instance manifests, picks a dialer matching the manifest'stransport.kind, and connects. - Runs an MCP stdio server that the agent connects to.

 99% of users never invoke it directly - the Claude Code plugin spawns it automatically.
 This page is for the 1%.